MCBans/MCBans/README.md

 * MCBans is maintained constantly by a team of staff, but we're not miracle workers!
 Like everyone, we need time to perform our tasks and can't do everything on demand.
 * MCBans isn't always 100% clear from invalid bans - but, we're well on our way.
 Your help is always thanked in removing invalid bans and we try our hardest to monitor everything.
 * MCBans has a small dedicated development team - We do only have a few dedicated developers, but they do have other commitments as well.
 * MCBans staff don't always have good memories!
-Email: support@mcbans.com
+Visit our support desk.

 Commands
 --------